COOLAutonomyLab/COOLAutonomyLab.github.io/join/index.md

 Our [lab handbook](https://github.com/QuantMarineEcoLab/lab-onboarding/blob/main/qmel-onboarding.md) is a living document and lays out expectations of lab members.

 I can accept students through [UNH's Biological Sciences MS and PhD programs.](https://colsa.unh.edu/biological-sciences) There are specific programs in Integrative Biology (IB) and Marine Biology (MB).
 The priority deadline for Fall admission is January 15th each year.
-Although less common, I can also accept student through the [Oceanography](https://ceps.unh.edu/earth-sciences/academics) and [Integrated Applied Mathematics](https://ceps.unh.edu/integrated-applied-mathematics/academics) programs at UNH.
+Although less common, I can also accept student through the [Oceanography](https://ceps.unh.edu/earth-sciences/academics), [Natural Resources & Earth Systems Science](https://gradschool.unh.edu/natural-resources-earth-systems-science-phd), and [Integrated Applied Mathematics](https://ceps.unh.edu/integrated-applied-mathematics/academics) programs at UNH.
 If you are interested in working with me, I strongly recommended that you reach out to me before applying for graduate study.
 Graduate work is typically funded through a combination of fellowships, research positions, and teaching assistantships.
 Currently, the minimum yearly salary for a graduate student in QMEL is $30,996 per year (including summer).
 The salary increases each year and is higher if you already have a MS degree.
 Health insurance and tuition are also covered by the lab/university.
 When we make an offer to a graduate student, their funding  is described in detail in an offer letter.

 I encourage my own students and applicants to apply for various grants and fellowships.
 I can help applicants apply for these opportunities.
 - [Fulbright Program](https://us.fulbrightonline.org/) - this is for non-US residents to study and work in the US - due in October (depends a bit on the country) each year